panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 # concerns-demand-about-minecraft-mario-mashup-pack

-## none of usable part of the mash-up pack is included even in multiple resporities i've created.
+## Disclaimer: none of usable part of the mash-up pack is included even in multiple resporities i've created.
+Please look at QNA "Will you put contents from Super Mario Mash-up Pack there?" for details.

 This is about a concern, request and beg about Mojang and Nintendo that i want them to make Super Mario Mash-up Pack to multiple platforms (especially PC and mobile).

+Despite me (i mean me there) being cancelled on Google, I would keep an update without making anyone angry.

 # QNA
 ## Will you put contents from Super Mario Mash-up Pack there?